 How to use Paste special

-From the File menu, click Edit and then choose Paste special or Paste text.
-This will open a dialog box similar to the above example.
+From the File menu, click Edit and then choose Paste special or Paste text to open a dialog box similar to the above example.
 If you want to paste text that is not formatted, click Unformatted text or Plain text.

-In new versions of Microsoft Office when pasting text a paste box will appear in the bottom corner of the pasted text, as shown in the picture to the right.
-Clicking this box or pressing the Ctrl key will open the Paste Options for that text.
-In these options you'll have the option to Keep Source formatting (K), Merge formatting (M), and Keep Text Only (T) that will only paste the text without any formatting.
+In new versions of Microsoft Office when pasting text a paste box will appear in the bottom corner of the pasted text, as shown in the picture.
+Clicking this box or pressing the Ctrl key opens the Paste Options for that text.
+In these options you'll have the option to Keep Source formatting (K), Merge formatting (M), and Keep Text Only (T) that only pastes the text without any formatting.

-Tip: In most versions of Windows Ctrl + Windows Key + V will also often paste text as plain text.
+Tip: In most versions of Windows Ctrl + Windows Key + V also pastes text as plain text.

 - Tip for pasting text without formatting in every program.

 - How to copy text and images from a web page.